 65-year-old rugby player has no plans to retire After playing rugby for almost 60 year, Dave Currie is not planning on hanging up the boots any time soon.

 NZ to host top international golf tournament In a historic announcement, the Asia-Pacific Amateur Championship will be hosted in New Zealand for the first time in 2017.

-Motocross riders back where they belong From failing to qualify at the Motocross of Nations last season to ranking No.8 in the world this time around, it has been an amazing comeback for the Kiwis at the annual event.
+Motocross riders back where they belong - External link no longer available.
+From failing to qualify at the Motocross of Nations last season to ranking No.8 in the world this time around, it has been an amazing comeback for the Kiwis at the annual event.

 Taranaki swimmers set records in Australia Long-standing Taranaki swimming records have been broken by two young Taranaki swimmers competing in Australia.